botmasterai/botmasterai.github.io/content/working-with-botmaster/writing-your-own-bot-class.md

 ### `#__createMountPoints()`

 The last line of our controller makes a call to `this.__createMountPoints();`.
 This line should only be present if your bot class requires webhooks.
-If this is the case, you will be expected to define a class member function that looks like:
+If this is the case, you will be expected to define a class member function that looks something like:

 ```js
   __createMountPoints() {